arnoldrobbins/prepinfo/history/README.md

 	    V
 	Version 9	Documented in 2001, but not published.

-The `alternate-history` branch contains the right-hand side of the fork; `master` has the left-hand side.
+The `alternate-timeline` branch contains the right-hand side of the fork; `master` has the left-hand side.

 ##### Last Updated